crashcloud/NRhinoGenerator/README.md

 ## License

-NRhinoGenerator is released under the [MIT License](https://chat.openai.com/chat/LICENSE).
+NRhinoGenerator is released under the MIT License